Stable Behavior, Limited Variation: Persona Validity in LLM Agents for Urban Sentiment Perception: Introduction

 This paper makes four main contributions:

-\begin{itemize} \item \textbf{A framework for evaluating persona validity in MLLM agents.} We propose a methodology that jointly measures within-persona convergence and cross-persona variation to assess whether persona prompts produce meaningful behavioral differences.
+\begin{itemize} \item \textbf{A framework for evaluating persona validity in MLLM agents.} We propose a methodology that jointly measures within-persona convergence and cross-persona differentiation to assess whether persona prompts produce meaningful behavioral differences.

-\item \textbf{A controlled large-scale study of persona profiles in multimodal annotation.} We instantiate 1{,}200 persona-driven agents across 24 persona profiles to evaluate 50 urban scene images, analyzing sentiment predictions under a controlled factorial design.
-Also, we share code and generated data publicly: \url{https://github.com/neemiasbsilva/mllm-persona-evaluation}.
+\item \textbf{A controlled large-scale study of persona profiles in multimodal annotation.} We instantiate 1{,}200 persona-conditioned agents across 24 persona profiles to evaluate 50 urban scene images, analyzing sentiment predictions under a controlled factorial design.
+Also, we share code and generated data publicly\footnote{\url{https://github.com/neemiasbsilva/mllm-persona-evaluation}.}.

-\item \textbf{Insights into the behavioral and resolution-dependent effects of persona prompting.} Our results show that economic status and personality drive detectable but limited cross-persona variation, while gender shows no measurable effect, and political orientation has only a negligible impact.
+\item \textbf{Insights into the behavioral and resolution-dependent effects of persona prompting.} Our results show that economic status and personality drive detectable but limited cross-persona differentiation, while gender shows no measurable effect, and political orientation has only a negligible impact.
 More broadly, we identify a persistent tendency in MLLM agent judgments: while persona prompting stabilizes outputs and supports coarse-grained polarity judgments, it fails to produce fine-grained variation, collapsing intermediate sentiment categories and limiting its ability to capture fine-grained perceptual judgments.
 This reveals a resolution-dependent limitation of persona prompting.

-\item \textbf{A no-persona ablation suggests that persona conditioning may not improve annotation quality.} We run the same model on the same 50 images without any persona prompt, under two reasoning modes (with and without extended chain-of-thought-CoT).
-The no-persona \agents{} achieve agreement comparable to, and in some cases higher than, the 1{,}200 \agents{} persona-conditioned.
-Furthermore, no-persona predictions show a substantially less extreme bimodal collapse, with Neutral class usage close to human rate (24--26\% vs.\ 23\%). \end{itemize}
+\item \textbf{A no-persona ablation suggests that persona conditioning may not improve annotation quality.} We run the same model on the same 50 images without any persona prompt, under two reasoning modes (with and without extended chain-of-thought (CoT)), with 5 independent repetitions per condition.
+The no-persona \agents{} achieve agreement comparable to, and in some cases higher than, the 1{,}200 persona-conditioned \agents{}.
+Furthermore, no-persona predictions show a substantially less extreme bimodal collapse, with Neutral class usage close to human rate (23--25\% vs.\ 21\%). \end{itemize}

 The remainder of this paper is organized as follows.
 Section~\ref{sec:related} reviews related work.
 Section~\ref{sec:method} describes the methodology.
 Section~\ref{sec:results} presents experimental results.
 Section~\ref{secLimiEth} discusses limitations and ethical considerations.
 Section~\ref{sec:conclusion} concludes the paper.